 What To Consider When Buying a Baby Car Seat In Canada

 Choosing a car seat is so much fun!
 It makes coming with baby seem so real and exciting.
 It can also feel like you’re outfitting your auto for a trip to outer space.
-So many latches, belts and anchors, it can get confusing.
+With so many latches, belts, and anchors, it can get confusing.

 I remember when I was trying to find our first car seat… Walking into Babies ‘R’ Us and scouring Amazon reviews.
-But what I had no idea about was how reviews made no difference!
+But I didn’t know that the reviews made no difference!

 At the end of the day, keeping baby safe is the priority.
-When chosen and used correctly, the righty car seat will give you peace of mind.
+When chosen and used correctly, the right car seat will give you peace of mind.

 But how do you know how to choose the best one?

-I know, we never read ‘those things’ but they’re actually essential information.
+I know, we never read ‘those things’- but they contain essential information.
 Pay extra close attention to where you are installing your car seat and which system you’re using to strap the seat in (seatbelt or UAS).

-P.S. car seats can be attached using the seat belt or the UAS system.
-Both work but NOT both at the same.
+P.S. you can attach car seats with the seat belt or the UAS system.
+Both work, but NOT at the same time.
 Choose what one works best for you and your car.

 Tip 2: Make sure the car seat fits